 We are pleased to present the Annual Water Quality Report that shows the high quality of your drinking water.
-As the water providers to more than 500,000 people, we take great effort and pride in delivering a product that exceeds all drinking water standards set by the state and federal governments.
+As the water providers to more than 500,000 people, we take great effort and great pride in delivering a product that exceeds all drinking water standards set by the state and federal governments.
 This report includes water quality data collected throughout 2022 and answers questions you might have about your tap water.
 For detailed test results, see pages 8-17.

 You can be confident your tap water is of a high quality.
 Frequent testing for water quality and regular improvements in the treatment process keeps your drinking water among the best in the country.
-Additionally, your water providers are committed to prudent capital investments that ensure a reliable, well-maintained system that delivers high-quality water around the clock.